aemam022/aemam.github.io/Project_pages/index_2.md

 # Is the **New York Times** a better news paper?

 We are now used to see yellow sportive clusters, a bit apart.
-This is stille the case even.
+This is still the case even.
 (You can [shake the nodes](https://youtu.be/QGm6rcUmkkE) to see it better).
 There is a big cluster of baseball players by the way.
 NYC quite loves baseball apparently.

 The other sport-clusters are: